lchski/lucascherkewski.com/_posts/2016-09-09-manifesto.md

 The web’s natural state is pretty wild.
 There is *so much information* being constantly created, processed, and discarded.
 There are many places that people congregate to do this: Facebook, Twitter, Medium, and so on.
 It’s great that so many people feel empowered by these tools!
 People are giving *public* voice to their thoughts, and gaining the platform to do so, allowing more people than ever to exchange ideas and consider new viewpoints.
-This is a beautiful thing.
+This is a beautiful thing, and I plan to continue using [Twitter](https://twitter.com/lchski){:link} for random notes.

 But.
 This content churn stops us from slowing to think.
 These convenient third-party stores for our content—intentionally or not— pressure us to senselessly throw our thoughts into the stream.
 While it’s great to dive into the shared stream, it incessantly